DazzlingFugu/ember-cli-embedded/README.md

   };
 ```

+Doing so will make your application hold, until your manually start it. (read on to lear more)

-> For compatibility reasons, as long as the value for `embedded` is truthy, your app will hold until
+> For compatibility reasons, this behaviour will work as long as the value of `embedded` is truthy
-> you start it.
-This behaviour will be removed in future versions.
+> but we plan to remove it in a future version.
 > Please stick to the config format above.